EvgeniyBoklag/DictionaryRange/README.md

 Download this file and add it to your project.
 Create a controller "WordController" that will allow range queries against this dictionary list file.

-Create an HTML web page with Javascript (you may use JQuery or anything else) Call the WordController from the web page.
+Create an HTML web page with Javascript (you may use JQuery or anything else).
+Call the WordController from the web page.

 If you display your web page with manually typed-in query params: